gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 # Milestone 4

+## Story: CI coverage for more tool chains

+- Visual Studio 2013
+- GCC 3
+- XCode on OS X

 ## Feature: Flexible source sets

 A sequence of stories to make source sets much more flexible, and to improve the conventions of the source sets for a component: